MicrosoftDocs/visualstudio-docs/docs/profiling/start-performance-investigation.md

 ## Start an investigation

 - Start your investigation by watching .NET counter metrics while collecting performance data.
-- Next, for additional insights to help isolate issues, considering collecting a trace using one of the other profiling tools.
+- Next, for additional insights to help isolate issues, consider collecting a trace using one of the other profiling tools.
 For example:
   - If CPU Usage is high, try the CPU Usage tool.
   - If CPU Usage is low, try the Instrumentation tool.
-Since Instrumentation provides wall clock time and exact call counts, it can be helpful to identify performance issues when CPU Usage is low.
+Since Instrumentation provides exact call counts and wall clock time, it can be helpful to identify performance issues when CPU Usage is low.

 ## Data collection example